02

 I know this ‘help’ content is not the sexiest and award-winning stuff.
 Yet, it’s indispensable for becoming accountable in the long term as this drives brand building and traffic.

-2. ‘No’ to AI for production.
-‘Yes’ to AI as wingman
+2. ‘No’ to relying on only AI for production

-Using AI for productions is almost as if you don’t care about your audience and just about your budget.
-Not really the impression you want to leave, is it?
+Using AI for productions is almost as if you don’t care about your audience and only about your budget.
+Not really the impression you want to leave.

 I strongly recommend using AI as your wingman.
 It’s an amazing tool for research, ideation, discovery, and getting chunks in place.
 But it’s still the human that creates the content and makes the magic.